folgarr/ticker_ingest/README.md

-# CLI to ingest and/or aggregate crypto exchange ticker streams
+# Ingest/Aggregate crypto tickers

-## Getting started
+## Getting started with the CLI

-To install this package and build the executable CLI `ticker-cli`:
+Install this package and build the executable CLI `ticker-cli`:

 ```
 npm install